Nonprofit H-1B Sponsorship Jobs in Vermont

 Get Access To All Jobs

-Job Roles in Nonprofit in Vermont
+H-1B Nonprofit Job Roles in Vermont

-Healthcare Administration27 jobs
+Healthcare Administration7 jobs

-Patient Services & Wellbeing18 jobs
+Patient Services & Wellbeing5 jobs

-Allied Health4 jobs
+Allied Health3 jobs

-Customer Support4 jobs
+Customer Service & Support3 jobs

-See all 50+ Nonprofit Vermont jobs
+See all Nonprofit H-1B Jobs in Vermont

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Nonprofit Vermont roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Nonprofit H-1B Sponsorship Jobs in Vermont: Frequently Asked Questions

 Which nonprofit organizations in Vermont sponsor H-1B visas?

-Vermont's largest H-1B nonprofit sponsors include the University of Vermont Medical Center, UVM Health Network affiliates, Central Vermont Medical Center, and the University of Vermont itself.
+Vermont's largest H-1B visa nonprofit sponsors include the University of Vermont Medical Center, UVM Health Network affiliates, Central Vermont Medical Center, and the University of Vermont itself.
 Community health centers such as Community Health Centers of Burlington and the Vermont Department of Health's nonprofit partners also appear in DOL Labor Condition Application filings.
 Research-focused nonprofits tied to UVM and Middlebury College round out the sponsoring employer pool.

 Which cities in Vermont have the most nonprofit H-1B sponsorship jobs?